What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 Is it common to use management pooling vehicles where there are a large number of employee shareholders?

-It was fairly common to use specific entities in order to regroup the manager / employee shareholders within one investment vehicle usually referred to as “Manco”.
-This structure aims at simplifying the implementation of an exit.
+While the use of such management pooling vehicles is less frequent that it used to be, specific entities may still be used in order to regroup the manager / employee shareholders within one investment vehicle usually referred to as “Manco”, especially when a significant number of managers/employees are to invest or re-invest in the portfolio company and/or when free shares are not issued at the level of the top holding company.
+This structure aims at simplifying the shareholding structure of the company and the implementation of an exit.
 The financial sponsor will generally hold a preferred share in the share capital of Manco.
 By using this preferred share, the financial sponsor will have veto rights on certain material decisions regarding Manco and, more importantly, will be entitled to force Manco to sell its interest in the target group in the event a manager / employee shareholder opposes the sale or is unable to consent to the sale.
+Upon exit, the managers are also often entitled to request collectively, under certain conditions, the direct disposal of their equity interest in the Manco rather than the disposal of the Manco’s equity interest in the top holding company of the concerned group.

-Note however that Manco cannot receive free shares, but Manco can issue free shares in certain circumstances.
-As a result and if Manco cannot issue free shares, managers holding free shares would be direct shareholders of the top holding company
+Note however that Mancos cannot receive free shares under the French free share regime, but Manco can issue free shares to the managers in certain limited circumstances.
+As a result and if Manco cannot issue free shares, managers will be directly granted with free shares of the top holding company of the concerned group and, upon vesting, they would thus be direct shareholders of the top holding company.

 If the incentive scheme benefits to a wider group than the senior management team, corporate mutual funds (fonds commun de placement d’entreprise) may also be implemented to the benefit of all employees of the target group.